numbas/numbas-lti-provider/doc/source/instructor/resources.rst

 If :guilabel:`Most recent value only` is ticked, only the most recent value for each element is shown.
 Untick it to see every value that the element has taken since the start of the attempt.

-You can type a regular expression in the :guilabel:`Search for an element` box to narrow down the displayed list of elements.
+You can type a `regular expression <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions>`__ in the :guilabel:`Search for an element` box to narrow down the displayed list of elements.

 Delete an attempt
 ^^^^^^^^^^^^^^^^^

 Click the :guilabel:`Delete` button to delete an attempt.

+This is permanent.

-This is permanent; the student will be able to start a new attempt next time they launch the activity.
+The student will be able to start a new attempt next time they launch the activity.

 Reopen an attempt
 ^^^^^^^^^^^^^^^^^